Tokio en 4 días - Santuario Meiji

-Tokyo in 4 days: 5 must-see places
+Tokyo in 4 days: Top 5 Must-See places and spots

 What to see in Tokyo in 4 days?
 Tokyo, the capital of Japan, has so many places to see that you could spend a week seeing things non-stop and still leave with the feeling of having left something behind.
 From ultra-modern skyscrapers to historic temples, from manga-only neighborhoods with streets full of fashionable people, Tokyo is a city of contrasts, full of life and multiple surprises.